msergen/lr_nn/README.md

 # lr_nn
-Logistic Regression and Neural Networks
+Some of my work on interpreting images with Logistic Regression and Neural Networks